Dec 14, 2022

 Successful sales organizations use onboarding sessions to teach reps about the organization’s best practices, and they reinforce these standards with coaching.
-These one-on-one sessions are a great opportunity to identify and correct behavior that doesn’t fit in with the organization’s vision or standard process.
+These one-on-one sessions are a great opportunity to identify and correct behavior that doesn’t fit with the organization’s vision or standard process.

-Some sales reps don’t feel they need sales coaching
+- Some sales reps don’t feel they need sales coaching

-When you understand an individual rep’s strengths and weaknesses, you can set performance goals and coach toward those goals.
-Whether it’s contract value, win rate, time to productivity, or another sales KPI, you can track the individual’s performance on a given metric over time to evaluate the effectiveness of your sales coaching.
+When you understand an individual rep’s strengths and weaknesses, you can set performance goals and coach toward these.
+Whether it’s contract value, win rate, time to productivity, or another sales KPI, you can track the individual’s performance on a given metric over time to evaluate the effectiveness of your coaching.

 The above challenges are temporary ones, and they are usually resolved as the coaching system progresses.
 Once all reps see the career advantages of coaching, and once top leadership understands the competitive benefits, you can encourage the entire department to embrace continuous development.

 Measuring the impact of sales coaching is important to help understand the ROI of time and other resources invested in coaching sales reps.